 Natan - A cellist in Shira's IDF Orchestra Unit.
 He reminds Shira of her brother.
 He is funny and kind and has ADHD.
 Growing up, the only thing he could bring himself to focus on was music.

-$\operatorname{Amir} - \operatorname{A}$ classmate at Ivory.
-Amir comes from the Arabian Peninsula.
-The son of a diplomat to the US.
+Amir - A classmate at Ivory.
+Amir comes from the Arabian Peninsula and is the son of a US diplomat.
 Arrogant, materialistic.

 Musical Numbers